-- For proposals under Stream D (SNS trials and pilots with verticals), to legal entities established in Member States, Iceland, Norway and the following additional Associated Countries (list will be provided via an amendment to the WP).
+- For proposals under Stream D (SNS trials and pilots with verticals), to legal entities established in Member States, Iceland, Norway and the following additional Associated Countries (Canada, Israel, the Republic of Korea, New Zealand, Switzerland and the United Kingdom).

 In all topics, for the duly justified and exceptional reasons listed in the paragraph above, in order to guarantee the protection of the strategic interests of the Union and its Member States, entities established in an eligible country listed above, but which are directly or indirectly controlled by a non-eligible country or by a non-eligible country entity, may not participate in the action unless it can be demonstrated, by means of guarantees positively assessed by their eligible country of establishment, in so far this is a Member State or Associated Country, that their participation to the action would not negatively impact the Union's strategic, assets, interests, autonomy, or security.
 Entities assessed as high-risk suppliers of mobile network communication equipment within the meaning of 'restrictions for the protection of European communication networks' (or entities fully or partially owned or controlled by a high-risk supplier) cannot submit guarantees.